robertocommit/GEM_Challenge/README.md

    - Calculate the average improvement for each surgeon.

 5. **Ranking**
-   - Rank surgeons based on their average improvement scores.
+   - Rank surgeons based on their average improvement scores using the `RANK()` function.

+6. **Result Presentation**
+   - Display surgeon name, average improvement score, and skill rank.
+   - Order results by average improvement in descending order.

 ## SQL Query